Profile

 Node.js / JavaScript Backend

 Backend roles using Node.js with server-side JavaScript or TypeScript.
 Express and NestJS are common framework choices.
 A natural fit for teams keeping JavaScript across the entire stack and for real-time, event-driven services.
-Smaller share than Java or .NET but stable in product companies.
+Stable in product companies.

 Real-Time ServicesREST APIsEvent-Driven BackendsAPI Gateways